The translation of this document is outdated.

 decisions as provided for in the law On Prevention of Conflict of

-the taking of relevant decision;
+in the taking of relevant decision;

 12) [31 January 2013].

-If any of the city or municipality council councillors does
+If any of the council councillors does not agree to the record

-not agree to the record in the minutes, he or she has the right
+in the minutes, he or she has the right to request in the next

-request that the record be adjusted.
+regular council meeting that the record be adjusted.

 Minutes shall be signed by the chairperson of the meeting and